I Was Obsessed With Being Married Until I Admitted I Didn’t Love My Husband

 As we drove to Singer Island on our honeymoon, I was anxious.
 What had I done?
 More nerves.
 More whispers.

 Although Steve was a mechanic by trade, he wanted to try a new career and went to an electrician school.
 But he couldn’t hack it, or they couldn’t hack him.
-And in the next 10 months, he went through eight jobs.
-Losing each job, of course, was never his fault.

 The shoulder taps continued.
 He started disappearing for hours at a time.
 The day he was supposed to get the air conditioning fixed in his truck was one of those days.
 Worried, I called the shop he said he was going to and was told he had never been there.
-Later, he told me he had been across town at a strip club.
-As a newlywed, I was a little freaked out and even more upset he had lied to me.

 Finally came the two-by-four that knocked me down.
 I realized that Steve couldn’t make it through the day without getting high.
-Just as an alcoholic needs a drink every day, Steve needed a joint and it quickly got in the way of our marriage, our sex life, and my self-esteem.
+Just as an alcoholic needs a drink every day, Steve needed a joint and it quickly got in the way of our marriage, our love life, and my self-esteem.

 Then I discovered his temper.
 Accidentally dropping food on the floor might have been comical in some relationships.
 For him, it was a rage fest.
 I never knew what his mood would be.
 I was living with a ticking time bomb.